 Nationally defined schemes

-The PEPPOL Governing Board shall ensure that each Issuing Agency...
+It shall be ensured that each Identifier Issuing Agency...

 Recognizes any organisation wishing to allocate unique Party identifiers as part of a PEPPOL Pilot.
 An individual organisation or company wishing to issue unique identifiers shall do so through umbrella organisations such as their trade associations, network provider or a public or state agency;